 Compare-and-swap is not a general transaction facility.
 At bottom, transactions provide the ability for an application to do multiple operations “together” without interference from other concurrent access to the database.
 Compare and swap provides a special case of this: the ability to do two operations “together”, one of which is a read from a row (or “partition” in Cassandra), and the other a write to the same row.
 Being a special case of a transaction is not very exciting in and of itself, because transactions are so general: just about anything is a special case of a transaction.

 At the NoSQL Now conference in San Jose, I presented the case for why I believe future generations of NoSQL databases will need to support ACID transactions in order for developers to more easily build, deploy and scale applications.
+This is something I feel pretty strongly about as I am putting an incredible amount of work into FoundationDB, our NoSQL database that combines scalability, fault-tolerance, and high performance with incredibly powerful multi-key ACID transactions.

 The Google F1 database paper just became generally available.
 It’s the database that runs AdWords, so I suspect Google kind of cares about it.
 Google F1 bears an amazing resemblance to our FoundationDB SQL layer.
 Both leverage an underlying scalable and transactional storage substrate to allow unprecedented scalability at both the storage and SQL processing levels.
 Both leverage hierarchical schemas, arranging tables into a hierarchy that is mirrored in storage by interleaving rows of parents with rows of children.
 Both systems make the tradeoff that higher latency is acceptable for gaining almost unlimited bandwidth and scale.
 A query may require more round-trips and take a (bounded) longer time, but the overall throughput of the system, measured in number of queries that can run in parallel, is much higher.